lucasthormann/cardiovascular-expert-system/README.md

 end for
 return false
 ```
-2. Forward Chaining
+* Forward chaining algorithm
-- The technique implemented to recommend a treatment predicated on the diagnosis was the forward chaining algorithm.
-This algorithm functions via a few simple data structures as well.
-The algorithm's functionalty (in essence) is described via this psuedocode:
+  - The technique implemented to recommend a treatment predicated on the diagnosis.
+The algorithm's logic is detailed via the below pseudocode:
 ```
-Forward-Chaining
+Forward Chaining
 repeat
 	for every rule do
 		if antecedents match assertions in the rule set and consequents would change the working memory then